username13121/emarketing-backend/README.md

 ## Features
 * Oauth2 authentication with Google
-* Server side cookies in Redis
+* Server side cookies stored in Redis
-* Email sending to up to 500 people
+* Email sending to up to 500 recipients
 * Multiple recipient lists